bitshares/bitshares-core/README.md

 - The answer to the previous question was really confusing.
 Can you make it clearer?

-    All account ID's are of the form `1.2.x`.
+    All account IDs are of the form `1.2.x`.
 If you were the 9735th account to be registered, your account's ID will be `1.2.9735`.
 Account `0` is special (it's the "committee account", which is controlled by the committee members and has a few abilities and restrictions other accounts do not).

-    All asset ID's are of the form `1.3.x`.
+    All asset IDs are of the form `1.3.x`.
 If you were the 29th asset to be registered, your asset's ID will be `1.3.29`.
 Asset `0` is special (it's BTS, which is considered the "core asset").

     The first and second number together identify the kind of thing you're talking about (`1.2` for accounts,